 The committee will invite the participation of up to five experts from civil society, indigenous organizations, intergovernmental organizations, industry and the UNEP Global Mercury Partnership as observers.
 The participation of observers will be balanced among the above-mentioned groups and gender.

 The committee may allow additional observers within reasonable limits.

+11a.
+Observers shall provide their technical expertise that helps the committee members interpret the information provided.

 D. Officers